szego/SE-CommentPreview/README.md

 - Doesn't use MathJax preferences that have been set from the context menu.

 #### To do:
-- Change the Markdown renderer to Pagedown.
-    - This would allow more finely-tuned Markdown restrictions.
-- (tentative) Get it working on Firefox.
+- Implement some of the nice features from the [main branch](../master).

 #### Wishlist:
 - Figure out how to use the MathJax and/or Markdown renderer loaded by the Stack Exchange site.
+- Figure out how to get it working in Firefox.